Chris911/mocha-http-detect/README.md

 ## Description

-mocha-live-detect allows developers to report live HTTP requests in test suites.
-As project grows, tests and dependencies become hard to manage and some test might unwillingly call external services slowing down tests and making them less reliable.
-By reporting live requests, this module helps identifying specific tests that might require stubbing calls external services.
+`mocha-live-detect` allows developers to report live HTTP requests in test suites.
+As a project grows, tests and dependencies can become difficult to manage.
+As a result, some tests might unwillingly call external services and in turn slow down tests and/or making them less reliable.
+By reporting live requests, this module identifies tests that might require stubbing calls to external services.

 ## Usage